 - Tap the Clear Cache button.

-If none of these solutions works, then it's worth contacting the TikTok Support team we highlighted earlier on Twitter.
-Or you can reach them via the Help Center on their website.
-You can also try to watch TikTok without the app - the web version.
+In the meantime, you can also try to watch TikTok without the app - the web version.
 But hopefully, you won't need to do this after trying our suggestions.